morph-l2/morph-doc/docs/how-morph-works/general-protocol-design/2-communicate-between-morph-and-ethereum.md

     )
 ```

-In most cases, it is the ETH trasfer from the bridge conrtact to users.
+In most cases, it is the ETH transfer from the bridge contract to users.

 ## Cross-layer (Bridge) Errors